 Camp Wirkshop is a five day four night photography based multi-media storytelling camp with the goal of intense story-telling learning but more so of giving back.

 This is sure to be not only an intense learning experience but a fulfilling and rewarding one as well as students get to use their talents to help make a difference in these kids lives.
-Each student will be randomly given an assignment and will be embedded with a group of campers or with staff.
+Each team will be randomly given an assignment and will be embedded with a group of campers or with staff.
 They will work with that particular group the entire duration of the camp.
 Stories will be developed during that time and documented for full effect.

 Camp Wirkshop is open to all photographers looking to gain knowledge and experience in visual storytelling and multi-media films.
 Although not billed as an advanced workshop, students should come with their own gear and have already established a very solid grasp on how to use their cameras.
 This is not a beginners workshop.